pmareke/elixir_and_phoenix_journey/elixir/NOTES.md

 - Elixir uses square brackets to specify a list of values of any type.
 - Two lists can be concatenated or subtracted using the `++/2` and `--/2` operators.
-- List operators never modify the existing list.
+- `List` operators never modify the existing list.
 - Elixir data structures are **immutable**.
-- The head of the list can be retrieved with the `hd/1` function.
+- The `head` of the list can be retrieved with the `hd/1` function.
-- The tail of the list can be retrieved with the `tl/1` function.
+- The `tail` of the list can be retrieved with the `tl/1` function.
 - Elixir uses curly brackets to define tuples.
-- Lists are stored in memory as linked lists and Tuples, on the other hand, are stored contiguously in memory.
+- `Lists` are stored in memory as linked lists and `Tuples`, on the other hand, are stored contiguously in memory.
-- Lists are used when the number of elements returned may vary and Tuples have a fixed size.
+- `Lists` are used when the number of elements returned may vary and `Tuples` have a fixed size.
 - When counting the elements in a data structure the function is named `size` if the operation is in constant time or `length` if the operation is linear.

 ## Pattern matching